There's a face in my mirror; somehow, I know it's me.

 Songs for Beginners

-Normal People meets Daisy Jones and the Six with an LGBTQIA+ twist
+Normal People meets Daisy Jones and the Six from an LGBTQIA+ perspective

 North Wales, mid-1970s.
 Bewildered by feelings of attraction and loathing towards other girls, Hannah Thomas becomes one of the lads.
 Singing in a rock band, she discovers an intimate connection with guitarist, Neil Harper.
 But there is another side to Hannah’s sexuality that she longs to explore.
 From small town to big city, through loss and separation, Hannah finds sexual freedom.
 But at what cost?